robinweser/fela/docs/guides/UsageWithReact.md

 ## Passing the Renderer
 We like to avoid using a global Fela renderer which is why the React bindings ship with a  [`<Provider>`](https://github.com/rofrischmann/fela/tree/master/packages/react-fela/docs/api/fela/Provider.md) component.
-It takes our renderer and uses React's [context](https://facebook.github.io/react/docs/context.html) to pass it down the whole component tree.<br>
+It takes our renderer and uses React's [context](https://facebook.github.io/react/docs/context.html) to pass it down the whole component tree.
-It also takes an optional `mountNode` prop which is used to render our final CSS markup into. *(If you use server rendering you do not need to pass a `mountNode`)*.

 ```javascript
 import { createRenderer } from 'fela'
 import { Provider } from 'react-fela'